How To Choose A Backpacking Water Filter

 These filters can filter water from any source, no matter how shallow.

-An easy to use, super cost-effective, and budget-friendly option, the chemical treatment targets microbes of all kinds and gives you the very basic protection against disease-causing microbes.
+An easy to use, super cost-effective, and budget-friendly option, the water purification tablet targets microbes of all kinds and gives you the very basic protection against disease-causing microbes.

 However, the method is not enough to filter contaminants of all kinds.